Stop this Train! How to Get off the Emotional Rollercoaster of Infertility

 You want to be a mother, and you want to be calm, fierce, and in control of your life.
 You want to find a new you amongst the stress than is infertility.
 You want joy.

 Fertility medications and their side effects alone are enough to lead any woman to feel anxious and overburdened.
 Family tension, unhelpful or hurtful comments from friends, the many appointments at your fertility clinic, and questions for doctors add stress.

-I felt excitement when we prepared for an IVF cycle, followed by lots of anxiety as we rode out the infamous “two week wait” – waiting to see if we were pregnant.
+I felt excited when we prepared for an IVF cycle, followed by lots of anxiety as we rode out the infamous “two-week wait” – waiting to see if we were pregnant.
 Each round of treatment felt like a new beginning, but I also could never fully allow myself to anticipate success for fear of another negative pregnancy test.

-All along the journey, there seemed to be to endless ups and downs, joys and sorrows.
+All along the journey, there seemed to be endless ups and downs, joys, and sorrows.